sralexco/AppAlertsSwiftUI/README.md

 ## 📌 Usage
 ### Allow location permissions.
-1. Create a User
+1. Create a User Account.
-1. Allow location permissions when using the app or always.
+1. Allow location permissions when using the app or set it to "Always."

 ### **Create Alert**
-1. Tap the `+` button in the tab myAlerts after login.
+1. Tap the `+` button in the My Alerts tab after logging in.
-2. Insert all the data required (title, description, typeAlert, choise location in the map).
+2. Enter all the required information (title, description, alert type, and choose a location on the map).
-3. Choise location in the map
+3. Choose a location on the map.
-4. Save the Alert
+4. Save the alert.
-5. Go to myAlerts to see the new alert created.
+5. Go to My Alerts to see the newly created alert.

 ---